Bornite: Properties, Characteristics and Uses

 For this, it is recommended to apply geophysical methods that help to generate an idea of how the subsoil is in terms of sulfide concentration.

-See also Amazonite Stone: Meaning, Properties and Uses
+See also Magnetite: Meaning, Characteristics and Uses

 These geophysical methods include induced polarization (IP) and spontaneous potential, which is characterized by responding to the concentration of sulfides in the subsurface.